Peter Costello (author)

-Peter Costello (3 April 1946, Dublin) is an author and editor, described by the American critic Robert Hogan in the Greenwood Dictionary of Irish Literature as “a contemporary embodiment” of the “tradition in Irish literature of the independent scholar, who has an erudition embarrassing to the professional academic”.
+Peter Costello (born 3 April 1946) is an author and editor, described by the American critic Robert Hogan in the Greenwood Dictionary of Irish Literature as “a contemporary embodiment” of the “tradition in Irish literature of the independent scholar, who has an erudition embarrassing to the professional academic”.

 Personal life

 Peter Costello is the youngest son of James C. Costello, a consulting engineer, later professor emeritus of architecture at the University of Michigan, and his wife Margaret.
 He was educated in Dublin by the Jesuits at Gonzaga College and graduated from the University of Michigan in 1969.
 After some years abroad in the United States of America, England, and elsewhere, he returned to Ireland in 1975.
 He now lives in Dublin, with frequent visits to France and other countries.
 He is married with two sons, one of whom is Patrick Costello, a former Green Party politician who served as a Teachta Dála (TD) for the Dublin South-Central constituency from 2020 to 2024.